 People do a brain dump in a lot of ways.

-Brain dumping describes writing out your thoughts as they occur.
 I suggest you not feel awkward or hold back from writing out any embarrassing or uncomfortable things that come to your mind.
 Just bring it out unreservedly.
-I agree thoughts can be awkward pretty much of the time, but you’re anyways not going to share it with anyone; which I heartily recommend not sharing unless you readily want to.
+I agree thoughts can be pretty awkward.
+But you anyway are not going to share it with anyone.
+I heartily recommend not sharing unless you readily want to.

 Interested in learning more about brain dumping?
 My friend Ashley from chronicallycaffeinatedmom.com has this helpful article Four Huge Benefits Of Brain Dumping

-6. Early dinner:
+6| Early dinner:

 Having caffeine late in the day can keep you awake at night.
 It is advisable that you have your coffee before 5 p.m.